YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def node_next(varname: AnyStr, subsarray: Sequence[bytes] = ()) -> tuple
+    def node_next(varname: AnyStr, subsarray: Tuple[AnyStr] = ()) -> Tuple[bytes, ...]

 As a wrapper for the C function :ref:`ydb-node-next-s-st-fn`, :code:`node_next()` facilitates depth first traversal of a local or global variable tree.

-- If :code:`subsarray` is omitted, an empty :code:`Sequence` is passed by default, signifying that the variable name node should be referenced without any subscripts.
+- If :code:`subsarray` is omitted, an empty :code:`Tuple` is passed by default, signifying that the variable name node should be referenced without any subscripts.
 - If there is a next node, it returns the subscripts of that next node as a tuple of Python :code:`bytes` objects.
-- If there is no node following the specified node, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_NODEEND == YDBError.code()`
+- If there is no node following the specified node, a :code:`yottadb.YDBNodeEnd` exception will be raised.
 - If the underlying :ref:`ydb-node-next-s-st-fn` call returns any other error, the function raises an exception containing the error code and message.

 .. code-block:: python